UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 - - -

-***Extension Challenge: Directives*** <br/>
-*Another way that we can give our elements more functionality is by creating functions that take in our element and "decorate it" with added functionality before returning it.
-In this case, each element on the page has a chance to "do" something in the user's eyes.
-In reality, that "doing" is happening in JavaScript (e.g. checking a conditional, a loop, etc) and then updating the view (DOM).
-Try making your elements store some kind of functionality.*

----

 ## Part 5: Hooks & Diffing

 Now that we've learned to build a declarative UI using semi-visual coding and we've also created 'element-flexible' code to 'compose' our logic, let's augment our vDOM elements to include additional functionality.